GitMasterBart/DataprocessingEndassignment/README.md

 * twoBitToFa
 ```

-twoBitToFa can be downloaded from http://hgdownload.cse.ucsc.edu/admin/exe/ (linux and MacOS)
+twoBitToFa can be downloaded from: http://hgdownload.cse.ucsc.edu/admin/exe/ (linux and MacOS)

 Create the environment and install all necessary tools to run the pipeline.